February 24, 2019

-A professional hair stylist files taxes in two ways.
+A professional hair stylist or barber files taxes in two ways.
 If the stylist is employed by a hair studio, which pays them an hourly wage, then the company withholds taxes.
-A stylist who rents a booth within a hair salon or is self-employed files taxes differently.
-When taxes are withheld from wages, the employee files taxes based on income found on a W-2.
+If the stylist rents a booth in a hair salon, or is self-employed, then they file taxes differently.
+When taxes are withheld from wages, the employee files taxes based on income found on a W-2 form.
 Self-employed individuals, however, submit tax documentation as a business owner.
-When preparing their taxes they provide information found on the documents listed on the following checklist.
+When business owners prepare their taxes they provide information found on the documents listed on the following checklist.

 Tax Filing Checklist for Hair Stylists